quaintdev/pinotes/README.md

 # pinotes

-Save notes from desktop/mobile browser address bar.
+Self-hosted notes solution.
+Primarily targeting Raspberry PI but should work on any system that can stay online 24x7.

+**Breaking change**
+5th Sept 21:
+The application now uses sqlite instead of plain markdown files.
+If you had like to migrate your existing notes to sqlite database you can use the command line `-migrate` option.
+All the markdown files in current directory will be migrated to sqlite database.

+## Setup

+### Configure Firewall
-It is highly recommended that you set this up on a Raspberry PI or on system that stays online 24x7.
-Do configure your firewall so that these notes are always served within your LAN and not Internet.
+We want to make sure that the notes are served within LAN and not on the Internet.

 ```
 # on raspbian/ubuntu